wds4/tribal-tapestry/essays/bookJustification/hypotheses/humanConditionHypothesis.md

 The human condition -- the fact that we can never all get along -- shapes how the brain curates information (shapes the WoT).
 -----

+Shift in focus from decentralized consensus to centralized consensus.